ajroach42/ajroach42.github.io/_posts/2025-10-04-joelanta-2025-retrospective.md

 ---
 layout: post
 category: post
-title: Joelanta 2025 Retrospective
+title: 'Joelanta Is Over, Now What? '
 ---
-Joelanta is an annual toyshow with a long history where folks who like vintage action figures and especially, but not only GI Joe, get together and celebrate or toys.
+[Joelanta](https://joelanta.com) is an annual toyshow with a long history where folks who like vintage action figures and especially, but not only GI Joe, get together and celebrate or toys.
 The 2025 show just ended, and I wanted to take a few minutes to talk about the good, the bad, and the ugly from this Joelanta, reminisce about previous Joelantas, and consider the future of the show.
 It's a little bit Inside Baseball, and a little bit me trying to organize my own thoughts about the show and it's future.

 <iframe title="Mountain Town Toys Joelanta 2025 Recap" width="560" height="315" src="https://vod.newellijay.tv/videos/embed/9d2ccdc8-d9b8-48d3-a056-55076175d90b" frameborder="0" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups allow-forms"></iframe>